 Some may fear the dystopian scenarios when intelligent machines destroy humanity.
-I believe in a complete opposite, when technology merges with nature and becomes just another milestone in the evolution of human kind for the better.
-It seems like we are one step closer towards this becoming a reality and I really can't wait to see it happen.
+I believe in the complete opposite when technology merges with nature and becomes just another milestone in the evolution of humankind for the better.
+It seems like we are one step closer towards this becoming a reality and I really can't wait to see this happen.

 There were many exciting announcements made, so you'll have to forgive me for picking a few that are on my personal top list.
 If you want to hear them all, you can still watch the entire keynote here.